-Line of Business Valuation for Solvency Valuation for Financial Statements All Risk Margin is calculated and included in the technical provisions.
-Risk Margin is not included.
+Line of Business Valuation for Solvency Valuation for Financial Statements All Risk Margin ("RM") is calculated and included in the technical provisions.
+RM is not included but other margins are included within UK GAAP to cover uncertainty.
 Other Life Insurance / Health SLT Transitional Measure on Technical Provisions ("TMTP") is part of the technical provisions.
-Transitional Measure on Technical Provisions is not included Other Life Insurance / Health SLT For in-force policies, the valuation is performed using a gross premium cash flow method.
+TMTP is not included.
+Other Life Insurance / Health SLT For in-force policies, the valuation is performed using a gross premium cash flow method.
 The cash flows are projected from the valuation date up to the contract boundary (with expected claims and expenses projected for the full best estimate claim duration).
+As policies are expected to be profitable the present value of future premiums is expected to exceed the present value of future benefits and expenses giving negative policy BEL.
 Allowance is made for IBNR claims.
 For claims in payment, the BEL is calculated by summing the projection of all expected claim payment and expense cash flows discounted back to the valuation date.
 For group business in-force policies, the valuation includes unearned premium reserve, IBNR reserve and an expense reserve.
-For individual in-force policies, the valuation is performed using a gross premium cash flow method.
+Policy reserves will be positive.
+For individual business in-force policies, the valuation is performed using a gross premium cash flow method.
 All expected future premiums, claim payments and expenses from the valuation date up to the end of the term of the contract are taken into account allowing for an appropriate lapse assumption.
+Policy reserves may be negative.
 For claims in payment, the reserves are calculated using broadly the same methodology as in Solvency II.
+Medical Expense Insurance For in-force policies the BEL is the unexpired risk reserve.
+The unexpired risk reserve covers the claims and expenses, whether in respect of settling claims or the normal business activity, arising in future.
+An explicit allowance for claims that were incurred but not reported (IBNR) at the valuation date has been made using historic patterns of reporting delays.
+For in-force policies, the valuation includes unearned premium reserve and an IBNR reserve.